scallybrian/OpenFromTableauServer/README.md

 If your Tableau Server environment uses SAML/SSO authentication, you can perform the workaround described in this video by Jonathan MacDonald to enable the use of this tool: https://youtu.be/woNVLSPxWzI

+The "\_No 7zip" version is necessary if you are behind a firewall that prevents you from downloading .exe or .dll files from the Internet.
+Source these files separately, and put them into the "\Supporting Macros" folder in the tool directory.

 ## Interface configuration:

 #### Server URL